I don’t think you guys understand how hard it is to pull myself away from nonstop video game playing (I’m on summer break

 - 3 cups per day for everyone else

-Examples are one 8 oz cup milk, a 6-8 oz serving of yogurt (preferably no sugar added), or 1.5 ounces of cheese.
+Examples are one 8oz cup milk, a 6-8oz serving of yogurt (preferably no sugar added), or 1.5 ounces of cheese.
 If you simply MUST have a ton of dairy, be mindful of when you’re eating it.
-For instance, eat yogurt as a snack between meals to avoid eating it with a meal high in iron.
-Don’t drink a huge glass of milk with your steak dinner!
+Avoid eating and/or drinking a high calcium food with a meal high in iron.

 Most people aren’t going to have an issue with consuming too many foods high in zinc.
 However, instead of taking supplements, which may interfere with iron absorption, eat foods naturally high in zinc and iron!